Milwaukee Area Technical College

 Question: What should I expect after submitting a graduation application?

-Graduation will be processed after final grades are entered and all program requirements have been met.
-Diplomas are then mailed approximately eight weeks after the end of the semester.
-Please be sure to keep your address current on INFOnline so all graduation information and your diploma can reach you successfully.
+Graduation is processed after final grades are entered and all program requirements have been met.
+If all program requirements are met, your diploma will be mailed approximately mid-July 2016.
+Please be sure to keep your address current on INFOnline so that your diploma can reach you successfully.

 Question: Will graduating from a program affect my financial aid?

-Answer: Yes, once graduated from a program, you will not be eligible for financial aid unless you are actively enrolled in another financial aid eligible program.
+Answer: Yes, once you have graduated from a program you will not be eligible for financial aid unless you are actively enrolled in another financial aid eligible program.

 Question: Who should I contact if I have additional questions?